hibbaafzal/WorkshopEight_CarDealershipDatabaseConnect/README.md

 # Car Dealership Database Connection

-This application connects the dealership database in SQL and connects it to the Java IDE allowing users to search for vehicles, sales, or leases.
+This application connects the dealership database in SQL with the Java IDE allowing users to search for vehicles, sales, or leases.

 Users can perform the following actions:
   - View all vehicles